progit/progit/de/02-git-basics/01-chapter2.markdown

 ### Fetching and Pulling from Your Remotes ###

-### Aus externen Repositorys herunterladen und herunterladen inkl. zusammenführen ###
+### Änderungen aus Remote Repositorys herunterladen und herunterladen inkl. zusammenführen ###

 As you just saw, to get data from your remote projects, you can run:

-Wie du gerade gesehen hast, kannst du Daten aus externen Repositorys herunterladen, indem du den Befehl verwendest:
+Wie du gerade gesehen hast, kannst du Daten aus Remote Repositorys herunterladen, indem du den folgenden Befehl verwendest:

 	$ git fetch [remote-name]

 The command goes out to that remote project and pulls down all the data from that remote project that you don’t have yet.
 After you do this, you should have references to all the branches from that remote, which you can merge in or inspect at any time.
 (We’ll go over what branches are and how to use them in much more detail in *Chapter 3*.)

-Dieser Befehl lädt alle Daten aus dem externen Repository herunter, die noch nicht auf deinem Rechner verfügbar sind.
-Danach kennt dein eigenes Repository Verweise auf alle Branches in dem externen Repository, die du jederzeit mit deinen eigenen Branches zusammenführen oder lesen kannst.
+Dieser Befehl lädt alle Daten aus dem Remote Repository herunter, die noch nicht auf deinem Rechner verfügbar sind.
+Danach kennt dein eigenes Repository Verweise auf alle Branches in dem Remote Repository, die du jederzeit mit deinen eigenen Branches zusammenführen oder durchschauen kannst.
 (Wir werden in Kapitel 3 detaillierter darauf eingehen, was genau Branches sind.)

 If you clone a repository, the command automatically adds that remote repository under the name *origin*.
 So, `git fetch origin` fetches any new work that has been pushed to that server since you cloned (or last fetched from) it.
 It’s important to note that the `fetch` command pulls the data to your local repository — it doesn’t automatically merge it with any of your work or modify what you’re currently working on.
 You have to merge it manually into your work when you’re ready.

 Wenn du ein Repository geklont hast, legt der Befehl automatisch einen Verweis auf dieses Repository unter dem Namen `origin` an.
-D.h. `git fetch origin` lädt alle Neuigkeiten herunter, die in dem externen Repository von anderen hinzugefügt wurden, seit du es geklont hast (oder zuletzt `git fetch` ausgeführt hast).
-Es ist wichtig, zu verstehen, dass der `git fetch` Befehl Daten lediglich in dein lokale Repository lädt.
-Er führt sich mit deinen eigenen Commits in keiner Weise zusammen oder modifiziert, woran du gerade arbeitest.
+D.h. `git fetch origin` lädt alle Neuigkeiten herunter, die in dem Remote Repository von anderen hinzugefügt wurden, seit du es geklont hast (oder zuletzt `git fetch` ausgeführt hast).
+Es ist wichtig, zu verstehen, dass der `git fetch` Befehl Daten lediglich in dein lokales Repository lädt.
+Er führt sich mit deinen eigenen Commits in keiner Weise zusammen (mergt) oder modifiziert, woran du gerade arbeitest.
 D.h. du musst die heruntergeladenen Änderungen anschließend selbst manuell mit deinen eigenen zusammeführen, wenn du das willst.

 If you have a branch set up to track a remote branch (see the next section and *Chapter 3* for more information), you can use the `git pull` command to automatically fetch and then merge a remote branch into your current branch.
 This may be an easier or more comfortable workflow for you; and by default, the `git clone` command automatically sets up your local master branch to track the remote master branch on the server you cloned from (assuming the remote has a master branch).
 Running `git pull` generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you’re currently working on.

-Wenn du allerdings einen Branch so aufgesetzt hast, dass er einem externen Branch "folgt" (also einen "Tracking Branch", wir werden im nächsten Abschnitt und in Kapitel 3 noch genauer darauf eingehen), dann kannst du den Befehl `git pull` verwenden, um automatisch neue Daten herunterzuladen und den externen Branch gleichzeitig mit dem aktuellen, lokalen Branch zusammenzuführen.
-Das ist oft die bequemere Arbeitsweise. `git clone` setzt deinen lokalen master Branch deshalb standardmäßig so auf, dass er dem externen master Branch des geklonten Repositorys folgt (sofern das externe Repository einen master Branch hat).
+Wenn du allerdings einen Branch so aufgesetzt hast, dass er einem Remote Branch "folgt" (also einen "Tracking Branch", wir werden im nächsten Abschnitt und in Kapitel 3 noch genauer darauf eingehen), dann kannst du den Befehl `git pull` verwenden, um automatisch neue Daten herunterzuladen und den externen Branch gleichzeitig mit dem aktuellen, lokalen Branch zusammenzuführen.
+Das ist oft die bequemere Arbeitsweise. `git clone` setzt deinen lokalen master Branch deshalb standardmäßig so auf, dass er dem Remote master Branch des geklonten Repositorys folgt (sofern das Remote Repository einen master Branch hat).
 Wenn du dann `git pull` ausführst, wird Git die neuen Commits aus dem externen Repository holen und versuchen, sie automatisch mit dem Code zusammenzuführen, an dem du gerade arbeitest.

+### Änderungen in ein Remote Repository hochladen ###
 ### Pushing to Your Remotes ###

-### Änderungen in ein externes Repository hochladen ###

 When you have your project at a point that you want to share, you have to push it upstream.
 The command for this is simple: `git push [remote-name] [branch-name]`.
 If you want to push your master branch to your `origin` server (again, cloning generally sets up both of those names for you automatically), then you can run this to push your work back up to the server: